 Owning a business is so, SUPER stressful – especially a busy and successful business.

-- I was stressed out when we were so busy that I didn’t go home on Friday nights because we had to get orders finished for Saturday morning.
+- We were so busy that I didn’t go home on Friday nights because we had to get orders finished for Saturday morning.

-- I was stressed when we sold out of cupcakes in our case every day the first week we were open and had to disappoint customers.
+- We sold out of cupcakes in our case every day the first week we were open and had to disappoint customers.

-- I was stressed every time a customer picked up a cake because I was terrified their order may not be right or they may not like it.
-If they didn’t like it I was stressed that they would run straight to facebook and let the masses know without ever telling me.
+- Every time a customer picked up a cake because I was terrified their order may not be right or they may not like it.
+If they didn’t like it I was stressed that they would run straight to Facebook and let the masses know without ever telling me.

-- I was stressed when my other decorator needed to take off work frequently.
+- My other decorator needed to take off work frequently.

-- I was stressed when I couldn’t take even a Sunday off because I had to buy supplies for the following week from a local store.
+- I couldn’t take even a Sunday off because I had to buy supplies for the following week from a local store.

 I WAS STRESSED.

 The bucket loads of STRESS eventually took a toll on not only my relationships but also my health.

 Thank the great Lord above for giving me a truly amazing husband.
 Most relationships probably wouldn’t have made it through the effects of the stress we endured, but my husband not only hung in there, he carried me through.
 He is my rock and I learned to love him in a completely new and deeper way.